timothyhuo1/timothyhuo1.github.io/essays/radgradsandbox.md

   - Software Engineering
 ---

-Research Interns at RadGrad2 were tasked to complete practice exercises to get familiarized with the RadGrad system.
+This summer's Research Interns at RadGrad2 was tasked to complete practice exercises to get familiarized with the RadGrad system.
 This is my experience with this task and the problems I faced.

 # Task 1: